manimino/ducks/README.md

 # ducks 🦆

-Provides Dex, a Python container for indexing objects of any type.
+Index your Python objects for fast lookup by their attributes.

 ### Install